-Happy June, friends!
-Recruitment season is here, which means we’re looking ahead to the Tuck Class of 2023.
-My Admissions colleagues and I are excited to get to know you, and give you the opportunity to get to know Tuck.
-For the coming months, we invite you to connect with Tuck representatives and ambassadors online at a variety of events, including Tuesdays with Tuck, coffee chats with me, and an array of small group events tailored to specific geographies, industries, and affinity groups.
-I look forward to meeting many of you!
+My Admissions colleagues and I are excited to get to know you and give you the opportunity to get to know Tuck.
+For the coming months, we invite you to connect with Tuck representatives and ambassadors in-person and online at a variety of small group events tailored to specific geographies, industries, and affinity groups.
+We look forward to meeting many of you!

 You have three opportunities in your application to demonstrate the encouraging criterion.
-The first is the third application essay, which prompts you to tell us about a time when you invested in another’s success.
+The first is the third application essay, which prompts you to tell us about a time you meaningfully contributed to someone else’s sense of inclusion in your professional or personal community.
 The second is your interview, in which your student interviewer will be asking questions to surface all four criteria, including encouraging.
-My encouragement here is to resist the urge to try to craft a perfect “encouraging” story and instead help your interviewer see that you are in the habit of both supporting and challenging others.
-Finally, we read your reference letters seeking evidence of all four criteria, including encouraging.
+Our guidance here is to resist the urge to try to craft a perfect “encouraging” story and instead help your interviewer see that you are in the habit of both supporting and challenging others.
+Finally, we read your letters of reference seeking evidence of all four criteria, including encouraging.
 Your references can provide powerful data points; they can confirm that others recognize the investments you’ve made in relationships.
 To this end, encourage your references to include stories not just outlining what you did, but also with whom you did it and how you partnered with them.